giulia-berto/docker-tutorial/README.md

 ### Step 1: Install docker

-Important: to install and use docker commands you need root permission (from a terminal you can type ```sudo su``` to login as root, so you don't have to type your sudo password multiple times afterwards).
+Important: to install and use docker you need root permission (from a terminal you can type ```sudo su``` to login as root, so you don't have to type your sudo password multiple times afterwards).

 If docker isn't already installed on your machine, plese refer to these guidelines to install it: https://docs.docker.com/engine/install/.